torstenandrecht/RasQberry-pi-gen/README.md

 ### Raspbian Stage Overview

-The build of Raspbian is divided up into several stages for logical clarity and modularity.
+The build of RasQberry is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.